testillano/h2agent/README.md

     "fmt": {
       "type": "string"
     },
+    "uriPathQueryParameters": {
+      "type": "object",
+      "additionalProperties": false,
+      "properties": {
-    "uriPathQueryParametersFilter": {
+        "filter": {
           "type": "string",
-        "enum": ["SortAmpersand", "SortSemicolon", "PassBy", "Ignore"]
+            "enum": ["Sort", "PassBy", "Ignore"]
+        },
+        "separator": {
+          "type": "string",
+            "enum": ["Ampersand", "Semicolon"]
         }
       },
+      "required": [ "filter" ]
+    }
+  },
   "required": [ "algorithm" ]
 }
 ```

-##### uriPathQueryParametersFilter
+##### uriPathQueryParameters

-Optional argument used to specify the transformation for query parameters received in the *URI* path.
+Optional object used to specify the transformation used for traffic classification, of query parameters received in the *URI* path.
+It contains two fields, a mandatory _filter_ and an optional _separator_:

-###### SortAmpersand

-This is the <u>default behavior</u> and consists in sorting received query parameters keys using *ampersand* (`'&'`) as separator for key-value pairs.
-Provisions will be more predictable as input does.

-###### SortSemicolon

-Same as SortAmpersand, but using *semicolon* (`';'`) as query parameters pairs separator.

-###### PassBy
+* *filter*:
+  * *Sort*: this is the <u>default behavior</u>, which sorts, if received, query parameters to make provisions predictable for unordered inputs.

-If received, query parameters are kept without modifying the received *URI* path.
+  * *PassBy*: if received, query parameters are used to classify without modifying the received *URI* path (query parameters are kept as received).

-###### Ignore

-If received, query parameters are ignored during classification (removed from *URI* path and not taken into account to match provisions), but they are, as always, stored to be accessible in further transformations.
-Anyway, take into account that they will be tokenized by ampersand (semicolon is not eligible as it is considered rare, so not implemented at the moment).
+  * *Ignore*: if received, query parameters are ignored during classification (removed from *URI* path and not taken into account to match provisions).
+Note that query parameters are stored to be accessible on provision transformations, because this filter is only considered to classify traffic.
+* *separator*:
+  * *Ampersand*: this is the <u>default behavior</u> (if whole _uriPathQueryParameters_ object is not configured) and consists in split received query parameters keys using *ampersand* (`'&'`) as separator for key-value pairs.
+  * *Semicolon*: using *semicolon* (`';'`) as query parameters pairs separator is rare but still applies on older systems.

 ##### rgx & fmt